apenwarr/redo/Documentation/redo.md

 Instead of using $3, the .do script may also write the produced data to stdout.

+If the .do file is in the same directory as the target, $1 and $3 are guaranteed to be simple filenames (with no path component).
+If the .do file is in a parent directory of the target, $1 and $3 will be relative paths (ie. will contain slashes).

 redo is designed to update its targets atomically, and only if the do script succeeds (ie. returns a zero exit code).